Sandoricum koetjape: Uses

+Culinary

 The ripe fruits are harvested by climbing the tree and plucking by hand, alternatively a long stick with a forked end may be used to twist the fruits off.
 The pulp is eaten raw and plain or with spices added.
 It is also cooked and candied or made into marmalade.

 In Filipino cuisine, grated rind is cooked in coconut milk (with bits of pork and hot pepper) and served as sinantolan in Southern Luzon.
 The partly ripe sour fruits are also used as a souring agent in sour broth dishes like sinigang.

 In Thai cuisine this fruit is used to make som tam when still not fully ripe.
 It is also one of the main ingredients in the santol and pork (แกงหมูกระท้อน) and santol and prawn Thai curries (แกงคั่วกระท้อนกุ้ง).

 The wood of the tree is useful for construction, being plentiful and usually easy to work and polish.
 It makes a good shade tree.
 The leaves and bark have been used medicinally as a poultice.
 Several parts of the plant may have anti-inflammatory effects, and some chemical extracts from santol stems have shown anti-cancer properties in vitro.
 Extracts from santol seeds have insecticidal properties.